Beta trefoil fold

 In molecular biology the β trefoil fold is a protein fold that consists of six beta hairpins, each formed by two beta strands.
 Together these form a beta barrel with a triangular "cap", each consisting of three hairpins.
 Overall, this structure has an approximate three-fold symmetry.

 Details

 The hairpins are arranged in three β-β-β-loop-β sequences, each having a "Y" or trefoil-like structure.
 The first and fourth β strands form one hairpin, while the second and third form the other hairpin- each hairpin forms another arm of the "Y" and the long loop forms its trunk.

 The beta barrel has a 16 Å diameter, and is filled with amino acid side-chains.

 Occurrence

-Among other proteins, β trefoil fold is found in Kunitz inhibitors of several plants such as soybean, Erythrina caffra and wheat; in members of the interleukin 1 cytokine family (interleukin-1 alpha, interleukin-1 beta and interleukin-1 receptor antagonist); and in fibroblast growth factors 1 and 2.
+Among other proteins, β trefoil fold is found in Kunitz inhibitors of several plants such as soybean, Erythrina afra and wheat; in members of the interleukin 1 cytokine family (interleukin-1 alpha, interleukin-1 beta and interleukin-1 receptor antagonist); and in fibroblast growth factors 1 and 2.